Saturday, January 29, 2005

 When I went there in 2002, about 20 Tibetan nuns stayed there.
 They welcomed me friendly, and some Tibetan cakes and tea were served.
 The picture above is the main building of the nunnery, where rituals including prayer and offering are performed.
 Dharma Wheel flanked by two deer in the front of the roof is also seen.

 In Kathmandu, Nepal, there are two viewpoints to enjoy the snow covering Himalayan range.
 They are Nagarkot and Kakani.
-Nagarkot in the east of Kathmandu and Kakani in the west are famous for sunrise and sunset respectively.
+Nagarkot in the east of Kathmandu and Kakani in the west are famous for its sunrise and sunset respectively.
 The road to Kakani and Trisuli Bazar is lined with traditional and simple houses, and numerous small villages are seen on the mountains.

 The drawing on the right is described as one of the houses in those villages.
 Little big villages have small shops selling goods and tea.
 Enjoying traditional Nepali tea(Chya) or fermented milk drink(Lassi) is another pleasure of hiking here.